act-psgi/act-starter-debian/README.md

   installation actually works.
 If it doesn't, then this indicates that a) the installation doesn't work, and b) the tests might need to be extended.
-* For conferences which use a customized login template, you can't successfully register and login in your local installation.

 ## Setup the rest of the system